top of page

 President

-Since retiring to the area in 2011, Debby has served on the board in different capacities.
-Debby recieved her M.A. in History, published several articles and books on Louisiana history, and dedicated her entire career to the Louisiana Dept. of Children and Family Services where she held various management positions as Child Care Director, Quality Control Director, and Food Stamp Director.
-Through her genealogical research, she found that her 4th great grand-father lived in Rutherford County, NC., during the Revolutionary War; served two terms as a NC Militiaman (one under Charles McDowell of Burke County); and was a participant in the Battle of King's Mountain; and later served a year as Continental soldier.
+Current President of the Yancey History Association. •Since retiring to this area in 2011, she has served on the board in different capacities since 2012.
+Debby received her B.A. in Social Studies Education at University of Louisiana-Monroe; and taught basic American history courses before receiving her M.A. in History at ULM.
+Debby also served as President of the Phi Alpha Theta national honorary history society at ULM.
+She continued her studies at Louisiana State University in pursuit of a Ph.D., and published several articles and books on local Louisiana history.
+Debby dedicated her entire 33-year career to the Louisiana Dept. of Children and Family Services where she held various management positions as Child Care Director, Quality Control Director, and Food Stamp Director.
+She was also a board member and National President of NAPIPM (QC Association) and national board member of the American Public Human Services Association in Washington, D.C. • After she and her husband chose land for retirement here in 2005 and built their home in 2011, she found out that her 4th great grand-father lived in Rutherford County, NC., during the Revolutionary War; served 2 terms as a NC Militiaman (one under Charles McDowell of Burke County); and was a participant in the Battle of King’s Mountain; and later served a year as a Continental soldier.
+Debby has volunteered with YHA since her retirement and held various board offices.

 Mary Honeycutt